Vehicle inspections determine how and why the accident happened.

 If a great enough impact occurs and the filament is cold, a phenomenon known as cold shock can occur.
 This looks significantly different in that the filament is usually the same shape as an intact filament but broken.
 No significant deformation or tangling occurs.
-Other considerations must be taken into account when analyzing these bulbs, but these are the most basic two situations.
+We must take other considerations into account when analyzing these bulbs, but these are the most basic two situations.

-Evidence is collected throughout the vehicle inspection and thoroughly documented by taking photographs, video, and measurements.
-Detailed measurements are taken for a variety of things depending on the nature of the accident.
+We collect evidence throughout the vehicle inspection and thoroughly documented by taking photographs, video, and measurements.
+Then make detailed measurements for a variety of things depending on the nature of the accident.

 Generally, the most frequently performed measurements are taken for crush damage in order to determine the depth of crush so that the speed of a vehicle can be determined or the force acting from one vehicle to another can be determined.

-In tractor trailer accidents it is very important to perform measurements on the air brake system to check whether or not the brake system is properly calibrated for minimal braking distances.
-In accidents involving heavy rain and there is potential for hydroplaning, tire pressure and tire tread depth is measured for use in hydroplaning calculations.
+In tractor trailer accidents, it is very important to perform measurements on the air brake system for proper calibration.
+Proper calibration ensures minimal braking distances.
+In accidents involving heavy rain--where there is potential for hydroplaning--the tire pressure and tire tread depth is measured.
+This is needed for hydroplaning calculations.